dlevs/flexfield/README.md

 * Unobtrusive - the plugin only changes the textarea's height, allowing everything else to be defined with CSS.
 * Fires events when fields have grown or shrunk.
 * Self-contained - no prototype pollution.

+## Compatability
+Works in all modern browsers.
+IE9 and greater.

 ## License